-Seattle is one of those fortunate cities where almost every neighborhood has at least one 24-hour restaurant or café.
+There are many great things to do in Seattle, one of those fortunate cities where almost every neighborhood has at least one 24-hour restaurant or café.
 After all, after a night out, when you fancy a greasy burrito or a burger, you won’t want to go too far to find one.
-Places that are open non-stop have the reputation of being run-down or even sleazy, but that is far from the truth with Seattle’s favorite all-night eateries.
 All of them have lot of character, music is a big part of their appeal, and the food is diverse, plentiful, and pure comfort.
-All of them serve breakfast all day long, and there are lot of eggs on these menus in addition to burritos, burgers, fried steaks, craft beers, strong cocktails, and a lot of coffee.
-Photo: trongnguyen/Fotolia

 A Seattle institution since 1967, 13 Coins is a popular local restaurant, pub, and gathering place, equally packed for its famous breakfast omelets as for late night drinks and food after the theater or when everything else is closed.
 The cozy atmosphere, comfortable and spacious booths, and high-backed captain’s chairs around the large bar and open kitchen make 13 Coins a place for a company lunch, family gatherings, or a friends’ night out.
 The menu is large and diverse and has something for everyone.
 Don’t miss their famous Hangtown Fry with oysters, bacon, green peppers, onions, and eggs frittata-style.
 There is live music occasionally.
 Their second location is at Seattle–Tacoma Airport.

 255 S. King St. Seattle, WA 98104, Phone: 206-682-2513